top of page

 Neon Sign

+This is the tallest free-standing neon sign on Route 66.
 In 2022, National Parks Service listed the Chrysler Sign in Bristow as #3 in the country that needed saving

 102 ft tall